 Today they act like parking lot hijackers and bind ‘em and blindfold them like hostages and shove the consumer into an unmarked van that has been filled with fish bones (not the band, that would be awesome) but actual fucking fish bones and hot garbage and a sack of farts and a few festering errant eyeballs rolling around.
 The voice over guy say’s, “Hey scared weirdos, whos day we just ruined, what do you smell?”
 The blindfolded hostages say, “A field of wild flowers and ocean breezes!”
 Which makes the situation even more absurd because you can tell just by looking at these Kmart shoppers that they have never been further west than Baker where they went just to see the world’s largest thermometer.
 These people have no concept what a field of flowers or ocean breezes smell like.

-It’s devolved even farther.
+It’s evolved even farther.
 These giant companies tell couples they are going on a romantic, weekend getaway.
 Moments before the kind folks arrive they fill the cabin with rotting liverwurst and human carcasses and lunchmeats.
 Which by the way, freshly opened lunch meat is one of life’s most unbelievably foul smells.
 Who knows why but we still forge ahead and slap it on a giant gluttonous hoagie and eat it as fast as we can.
 We totally put out of our minds that the very meat we are eating had us retching only moments prior.
 I suppose you could liken it to how we make ourselves forget the pain of childbirth so the human species doesn’t become extinct- which occasionally, these days, I think might not be such a bad a bad idea.

 But I digress.